(Penned in 2014: jump forward to 2020 and it needs some major updating – mostly good stuff!).

 1991 I got married (for the first time) and, surprise, surprise, that ended in divorce (in 1995).

-In 1991, after being here, there and everywhere, I was back in Newcastle working for my father in the property business.
+In 1991, after being here, there and everywhere, I was back working for my father in the property business.
 I say I ‘found myself’ because that was what I was doing…I was ‘finding myself’ places, I wasn’t actively, purposely heading places, everything was passive…I was being blown by the wind….

 1993, still married, I decided that I wanted to go ‘back’ to University, this time, to study law.
 I say that I decided to go back in 1993 but I had been thinking about it for a few years (probably since I was at Goldsmiths…for that one week!)